Carrot Cake Supreme

 • In a large bowl, beat the eggs, sugar, oil, buttermilk, and vanilla on high speed until smooth.
 Add the dry ingredients and beat on low speed until combined.
 Fold in the carrots.
 Fold in the pineapple, coconut, and pecans (if using).
 Divide the batter evenly among the pans and bake for 25-30 minutes or until a pick inserted into the center of the cakes comes out with only moist crumbs attached.

 • While the cakes are baking, prepare the buttermilk glaze.
 Combine sugar, baking soda, buttermilk, butter, corn syrup, and vanilla in a large pot (think soup pot or Dutch oven- it will expand!) and bring to a boil over medium heat.
-Boil for 4 minutes, stirring constantly, until the syrup is caramelly and golden.
+Boil, stirring constantly, until the syrup is caramelly and golden, about 5-8 minutes.
 Remove from heat, stir in vanilla, and set aside.

 • When cakes are completely cool, prepare the cream cheese frosting.
 Beat cream cheese and butter until smooth and creamy.
 Add cream cheese and vanilla and whip until smooth.